Psalms For Life

 before I’m dead and gone.

-Despite its philosophical tone, this psalm is actually an argument, saying: “How long, Lord?
-Besides stacking the deck against us during our fleeting lives, you strip us of all we hold dear when you punish us for our sins.
+Despite the psalm’s philosophical tone, it’s actually an argument, saying: “How long, Lord?
+Besides stacking the deck against us during our all-too-short lives, you strip us of all we hold dear when you punish us for our sins.
 My only hope is that you’ll have mercy and free me from the death grip of my sin and its consequences.
 Give me a break!
 Grant me relief before my time here on earth is up!”

 Neither lyrical nor upbeat, this prayer won’t likely make it onto our list of favorite psalms.
 But it serves as a model prayer for anyone undergoing suffering, especially suffering for their sins.
 What makes it so helpful is the way it holds pain and grief—even despair—in tension with undying hope in God’s mercy.
 Gripped by fear and regret, Jacob could have said these words as he wrestled with God, Esau’s armed warriors bearing down on him and his family.
 Bearing our sins, Jesus may have prayed this on the cross too.

 As a sojourner, I’m totally reliant on your goodness to me, Jesus.
-When you lead me through loss and grief to get my attention or curb my rebel ways, help me to cry out to you in my pain.
+Help me when you use loss or grief to get my attention and curb my rebel ways.
+Help me cry out to you in my pain.
 Help me to know that you hear and your mercy never fails.
 You alone are my hope.
 Amen.

 Hear my plea!